Robert M. Simmons

 to observe this revolting conduct.

-Having had enough of it
+Having had enough of it,

-I asked my neighbors
+I asked my neighbors,

-if they had witnessed Spencer's vile eruptions
+if they had witnessed Spencer's oral eruptions

 so that I could finally share my disgust

-at his public behavior
+at his vile habit

 and perhaps bring some social pressure

-to bear on the miscreant,
+to bear on the miscreant.

-each politely claimed to be unaware
+and claimed to be unaware

 I began to doubt my senses